-The Park is well worth exploring and visitors can pick up a walking map from the Ticket Hut and follow the trail signs which cover routes of up to 10 miles.
-A fantastic way to immerse yourself in the park’s charm and uncover it’s hidden gems.
+Visitors can scan our visitor map at the Ticket Hut and follow the trail signs which cover a beautiful walking and cycling route of 3 miles ; a fantastic way to immerse yourself in the park’s charm and uncover it’s hidden gems.

 As you wander through the Park, keep an eye out for the diverse wildlife that calls Grimsthorpe home.
 From Buzzards and Kites, to Swans, Geese and a variety of ducks, the Park is a haven for birdwatchers.